Advertisement

 How to make huitlacoche quesadillas

-1. Make the filling: In a skillet, heat oil and sauté onion and garlic until fragrant.
-Add huitlacoche and cook 5–7 minutes.
-Stir in epazote (or cilantro) and season with salt.
+1. Make the filling.
+In a skillet, heat oil and sauté the onion and garlic until fragrant.
+Add the huitlacoche and cook 5 to 7 minutes.
+Stir in the epazote (or cilantro) and season with salt.

-2. Assemble: Heat a tortilla on a comal or skillet, sprinkle cheese, add a spoonful of the huitlacoche filling, and fold.
+2. Assemble.
+Heat a tortilla on a comal or skillet, sprinkle on cheese, add a spoonful of the huitlacoche filling and fold.

-A hand with red nail polish reaches for a rolled, rustic blue corn tortilla—perfect for quesadillas—next to a wooden bowl filled with green salsa and a small wooden spoon.
-Several more tortillas are arranged around the bowl on a gray surface.
+A hand reaching for a rolled blue corn tortilla next to a wooden bowl of green salsa with a small spoon, with more tortillas arranged around the bowl on a gray surface.

 Variations